lmserrano/production-ready-serverless-workshop/README.md

 Undo what was done on [Deploy Shared Resources](#deploy-shared-resources), namely:

+1. Delete the Custom KMS key created previously
-1. Delete the Role created previously
+2. Delete the Role created previously
-2. Delete the OpenID Connect Identity Provider created previously
+3. Delete the OpenID Connect Identity Provider created previously

 ----